lapolis/lapolis.blue/content/posts/HacktoberCTF_(palinka_team).md

 {{< image src="/img/hacktober/6_stud.png" alt="student body" position="center" style="border-radius: 8px;" >}}

 Well, this one was hard.
-First we had to find out the instructor name and surname.
+First we had to find out the instructor's name and surname.

 ```sql
 SELECT e.user_id,